 When should I wear a cloth mask?

-The Centers for Disease Control and prevention (CDC) and John Muir Health are now recommending that people wear cloth face masks in public settings where other social distancing measures are difficult to maintain, such as grocery stores and pharmacies.
+Many Bay Area counties, including Alameda and Contra Costa Counties, are now requiring everyone to wear a mask or face covering in public.
+The Centers for Disease Control and prevention (CDC) and John Muir Health recommend that people wear cloth face masks in public settings where other social distancing measures are difficult to maintain, such as grocery stores and pharmacies.
 This is especially recommended in areas where community-based transmission of COVID-19 is significant, including many Bay Area counties.

 Should I wear a mask when I go for a walk?